 Road riding and off-road riding require different approaches to lights.
 Road riding generally is done in straight lines with few obstacles along the way, so a light that directs its focus straight ahead is ideal.
 Conversely, off-road riding requires a broader light bundle to illuminate the area directly around you to see tree roots, rocks, and other obstacles.

 Australian Road Rules give a clear indication of the minimum lights requirements when riding a bike at night.
-If you are riding a bicycle at night you must have a white light (flashing or steady) on the front, a red light (flashing or steady) on the back and a red reflector on the back.
+If you are riding a bicycle at night, you must have a white light (flashing or steady) on the front, a red light (flashing or steady) on the back and a red reflector on the back.
 The lights must be visible from 200m and the reflector visible from 50m.
-The 200m rule is the key requirement to look for when purchasing lights, regardless of whether they are to see or be seen.
+The 200m rule is the critical requirement to look for when purchasing lights, regardless of whether they are to see or be seen.

 Once you've established the light provides sufficient visibility, factors such as price, size, weight, durability and the intended use will all play a role in choosing the right light.